SaeedBaig/saved-searcher-for-reddit/README.md

 ## TODO
 - GUI app with search bar and image-previews and stuff
+	- Show image previews for applicable posts
+	- Add pagination to results (probably 100 at a time)
+	- Make posts clickable links that lead to the site
+	- Look into Label text getting cut off randomly in posts
 	- Fix app icon (make proper/bigger size - 64 instead of 32)